 Enrollment

 Participants in this group will receive a multimodal physiotherapy program once a week for four weeks.
 Each session includes thoracic (T4-T7) and cervicothoracic (C7-T1) manipulation, suboccipital inhibition, deep dry needling of the upper trapezius and sternocleidomastoid muscles, specific massage (temporal, paracervical, and SCM muscles), and passive cervical mobilization in rotation and lateral flexion within a pain-free range.
-All procedures will be performed by a physiotherapist with over ten years of clinical experience.
+All procedures will be performed by an experienced physiotherapist.

 Participants in this group will use the Insight Timer mobile application to perform daily guided meditation sessions of approximately 5-7 minutes for four weeks.
 All sessions will use free Spanish-language content focused on mindfulness, stress reduction, and sleep improvement.
 Participants will receive written instructions to ensure adherence.